baralgin1003/LinPhoneDemo/README.md

 # LinPhoneDemo
-Demo Linphone for AndroidAPP. very simplistic client, capable of receiving video calls.
+Demo Linphone for Android.
+Very simplistic client, capable of receiving video calls.

 Support openh264 codec on Android>4.
 Openh264 is hardcoded and included